 Fortress of Solitude previously featured the list of the Most Powerful Characters in the Marvel Universe.
-Now it’s time to take a look at the equivalent list for the DC Universe.
+Now it’s time to take a look at the equivalent list for the strongest and most powerful DC characters.

 Have you heard of Anti-Monitor, Krona, Mr. Mxyzptlk, The Endless, Decreator, Eclipso, Superman Prime, Elaine Belloc, Spectre, Michael Demiurgos, Lucifer Morningstar or The Presence before?